prettier/prettier-vscode/README.md

 Controls the printing of trailing commas wherever possible

 #### bracketSpacing (default: true)
-Controls the printing of spaces inside array and objects
+Controls the printing of spaces inside object literals

 #### parser (default: 'babylon')
 Which parser to use.
 Valid options are 'flow' and 'babylon'